Germany's election results: Facts and figures | DW | 28.09.2021

 When it comes to direct mandates — the first vote that allows Germans to vote directly for a candidate in Germany's two-vote system — the results generally coincide with the second vote for party lists.
 A notable outlier was the Left Party, which won three direct mandate seats — two in Berlin and one in Leipzig — while earning less than just under 5% of the vote nationally, down over 4% from its 2017 national showing.

-In Germany high-profile politicians often run both for direct mandates and their parties' lists.
-Green Party co-leader Robert Habeck won his Flensburg-Schleswig constituency, which was the first they won in that state.
-The party's chancellor candidate and co-leader Annalena Baerbock faced off against SPD chancellor candidate Olaf Scholz in Potsdam with Scholz winning the seat.
+In Germany, high-profile politicians often run both for direct mandates and their parties' lists.
+Green Party co-leader Robert Habeck won his Flensburg-Schleswig constituency, which was the first his party won in that state.
+The party's chancellor candidate and co-leader Annalena Baerbock faced off against SPD chancellor candidate Olaf Scholz in Potsdam, with Scholz winning the seat.

 The CDU lost many direct-mandate seats in eastern states, with 16 seats going to the AfD.
 The Greens also picked up 16 direct-mandate seats, but they were spread out across Germany.

 There is not a single constituency in Germany where CDU/CSU made gains; their losses range from 1.2% to 17.1%.
-The lowest number comes from Aachen, the hometown of CDU/CSU chancellor candidate Armin Laschet.
-The biggest losses are in Mecklenburg-Western Pomerania, Thuringia and Rhineland-Palatinate.
+The lower number came from Aachen, the hometown of CDU/CSU chancellor candidate Armin Laschet; the largest came in Mecklenburg-Western Pomerania, Thuringia and Rhineland-Palatinate.

-The two districts of Aachen are the only constituencies where the SPD lost votes, while it gained votes in all other districts.
+Aachen's two voting districts were the only constituencies where the SPD lost votes, while it gained votes in all other districts.
 The SPD's largest gains were in eastern German states, as well as in the tiny western state of Saarland.

 The Left — the reformed successor party to the former East German ruling party — suffered its heaviest losses in the east, which had long been its stronghold.